wesbos/beginner-javascript-notes/notes/Module 8꞉ Data Types.md

 const smoothieRating = feedback.find(findByWord('Smoothie'))
 ```

-You might be saying, "hold on Wes, I thought you werne't supposed to call a function when you pass it to find.
+You might be saying, "hold on Wes, I thought you weren't supposed to call a function when you pass it to find.
 I thought you were just supposed to pass it reference to the function".

 The key here is that `findByWord()` function doesn't find the burger itself, instead it returns a function which then, in turn, will find the burg for you.